Why Should You Request a SOC Report from Your Vendors?

 It is the user organization’s responsibility to request, obtain, and review the SOC reports of its service provides and validate that the reports address the appropriate services received.
 A user organization is placing itself in a position of undue risk if it is not proactively monitoring its vendors and requesting a SOC report from its service providers.

 If you have any questions about which report you should request from your vendors, please do not hesitate to contact a member of our SOC team at 404-874-6244.
 You may also complete the contact form below.
-If your vendor cannot provide a SOC report, please consider referring them to Smith & Howard.
+If your vendor cannot provide a SOC report, please consider referring them to Smith and Howard.
 We would be happy to provide additional information or advice on the use of these reports.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR